-ASSESSMENT OVERVIEW
+FULL ASSESSMENT OVERVIEW

-Irrigation assessment procedures objectively check an irrigation system and management practices, and allow a system to be benchmarked against established standards.
-Irrigation maintenance and management plans can be drawn up to improve the system and save money.

-Irrigation assessment may include:
+Irrigation full system performance assessment procedures objectively check an irrigation system and management practices, and allow a system to be benchmarked against the original design KPIs and in some cases established design standards.
+Irrigation maintenance and management plans can be drawn up to improve the system use of water, energy and labour.
+In addition to in field measurements and calculations of depth, rate and uniformity from test results for determination of water application efficiency, a full irrigation performance assessment may include:

 - 1. Visual inspection - 2.
 Assessment of pump, pipe and filter performance including energy use - 3.
-Depth, rate and uniformity tests and determination of water application efficiency - 4.
 Seasonal irrigation efficiency estimation.

-Each involves evaluating the system in its current state and assessment of current or historic management practices.
-Analysis and reporting compares these results to specified standards or benchmarks, and makes recommendations for improvement.
+Each process involves evaluating the system in its current state as per a calibration assessment but in addition takes into account an assessment of current or historic management practices.
+Analysis and reporting compares these results to the design KPIs, specified standards or benchmarks, and makes recommendations for improvement.

-The assessment is the start of the process towards irrigation "best practice".
+Like a calibration level assessment, that is the start of the improvement process, a full performance assessment is further part of the process towards irrigation "best practice".
 It is important that managers use the generated information to develop irrigation management and maintenance programmes that continuously improve the irrigation system and practice.